arecker/skrim/README.md

 ## Features

-- **simple**: track load order and dependencies in ini based configuration
+- **simple**: track load order and dependencies with ini based configuration
 - **lightweight**: only python required, terminal based input for interactive installers
 - **idempotent**: automatic lock file that tracks every file copied to your game